George Herbert: Musical settings

 Herbert came from a musical family.
 His mother Magdalen Herbert was a friend of the composers William Byrd and John Bull, and encouraged her children's musical education; his brother Edward Herbert of Cherbury was a skilled lutenist and composer.
 George Herbert played the lute and viol, and "sett his own lyricks or sacred poems".
 Musical pursuits interested him all through his life and his biographer, Izaak Walton, records that he rose to play the lute during his final illness.
 Walton also gave it as his opinion that he composed "such hymns and anthems as he and the angels now sing in heaven", while Walton's friend Charles Cotton described him as a "soul composed of harmonies".

 More than ninety of Herbert's poems have been set for singing over the centuries, some of them multiple times.
 In his own century, there were settings of "Longing" by Henry Purcell and "And art thou grieved" by John Blow.
 Some forty were adapted for the Methodist hymnal by the Wesley brothers, among them "Teach me my God and King", which found its place in one version or another in 223 hymnals.
 Another poem, "Let all the world in every corner sing", was published in 103 hymnals, of which one is a French version.
 Other languages into which his work has been translated for musical settings include Spanish, Catalan and German.

 In the 20th century, "Vertue" alone achieved ten settings, one of them in French.
-Among modern composers who set his work were Ralph Vaughan Williams, who used four by Herbert in Five Mystical Songs (1911), of which "Easter" was the first and "Antiphon II" the last; Edmund Rubbra, who set "Easter" as the first of his Two songs for voice and string trio (op.
-2, 1921); Eva Ruth Spalding ('Easter Words' from Three Melodies, 1929); Robin Milford, who used the original Fitzwilliam manuscript's setting of the second part of "Easter" for his cantata Easter Morning (1932), set in two parts for soprano soloist and choir of children’s or women's voices; Benjamin Britten and William Walton, both of whom set "Antiphon" too.
+Among modern composers who set Herbert's poems were Ralph Vaughan Williams, who used four in Five Mystical Songs (1911), of which "Easter" was the first and "Antiphon II" the last; Edmund Rubbra, who set "Easter" as the first of his Two songs for voice and string trio (op.
+2, 1921); and Benjamin Britten and William Walton, who both set "Antiphon" too.
+Eva Ruth Spalding's setting of 'Easter Words' is used in her Three Melodies (1929); and Robin Milford used the original Fitzwilliam manuscript's setting of the second part of "Easter" for his cantata Easter Morning (1932), set in two parts for soprano soloist and choir of children's or women's voices.

+Post-war settings include Mary Plumstead's of "Grateful Heart" for unison voices and piano (1977) and Kenneth Leighton's of "The Flower" for voice and organ, which he renamed "These Are Thy Wonders" (Op.84, 1981).
 Ned Rorem included one Herbert setting in his "10 poems for voice, oboe and strings" (1982), and Judith Weir set three poems in her 2005 choral work Vertue.